Github Badge Co-authored with GPT-5-Pro Co-authored with Claude-4.5-Sonnet

 user = result.scalar_one_or_none()

-A repository encapsulates all database operations for a specific model.
-Instead of scattering queries everywhere, you write:
+A repository is a class that encapsulates all database operations for a specific model.
+It’s the single source of truth for “how do I get users from the database?”
+Instead of repeating queries everywhere, you write:

 1